Millicent2000/Bike-Sales-Analysis-Project/README.md

 This improves readability and grouping in charts
 - Standardized text values:
   - Replaced “10+ miles” with “10 plus miles” for better compatibility with Pivot Tables

+### Exploratory Data Analysis (EDA)

+During EDA, the following were explored:

+- Distribution of customers by age group, gender, and region
+- Relationship between income and bike purchases
+- Commute distance patterns among customers
+- Purchase trends across demographic groups

+Pivot Tables were used to summarize and explore patterns before visualization.

+### Data Analysis (Charts Explanation)
+#### 1. Average Income Per Purchase (Bar Chart)

+##### Why this chart?
+A bar chart is ideal for comparing values across categories.

+##### What it shows:

+- Compares average income between customers who purchased bikes and those who did not
+- Also segmented by gender

+##### Insight purpose:
+To determine whether higher income influences bike purchases and identify differences between male and female customers.

+#### 2. Customer Commute (Line Chart)

+##### Why this chart?
+A line chart is useful for showing trends across ordered categories (age groups).

+##### What it shows:

+Bike purchases across different age brackets (Adolescent, Middle Age, Old) Comparison between customers who purchased and those who did not

+##### Insight purpose:
+To identify which age group is most likely to purchase bikes.

+#### 3. Customer Distance (Line Chart)

+##### Why this chart?
+Used to compare how commute distance affects purchasing decisions.

+##### What it shows:

+- Distribution of bike purchases across different commute distances

+##### Insight purpose:
+To understand whether people who travel longer distances are more likely to buy bikes.